Word Power: Test Your Knowledge of Christmas Words

 As in, “The welkin rang with cheers of ‘Happy New Year!’ when the clock struck midnight.”

 Never heard of “welkin” before?
-Check out these crazy slang words from the 1920s!
+Check out these funny words that have just been added to the dictionary!

 Answer: B—Times long ago